Adio20102/Active-Directory-Hacking/Active Directory Hacking.markdown

 - Access the MFP's embedded web interface (EWS) using default or guessed credentials.
 - Change the LDAP server address to point to a malicious LDAP server you control.
 - When a user tries to scan/email something and logs in, the MFP sends their domain credentials to your fake server.
+- You capture those credentials (often in cleartext or base64 encoded).

 **Tools:**

 - PRET can be used to access MFP settings.

 ## Post Compromise Enumeration